MertEmirKaya/MertEmirKaya/README.md

-Hi, I'm Mert Emir Kaya, I'm living in Turkey, I've been studying Computer Engineering(Computer Science) at KARADENIZ TECHNICAL UNIVERSITY and I'm in second grade.
-I'm interested in web development and cloud computing.
+Hi, I'm Mert Emir Kaya, I'm living in Turkey, I've been studying Computer Engineering(Computer Science) at KARADENIZ TECHNICAL UNIVERSITY and I'm in third grade.
+I'm interested in web development and devops.
 I'm writing Python and NodeJS.